 Snorkeling at Crystal Bay

-The beach is, furthermore, also a good starting point for a boat trip to see Manta Rays at Manta Bay.
-You can book the trip directly with your hotel or try to ask any captain at Crystal Bay in the early morning.
+If you follow these guidelines, Crystal Bay is a fantastic spot to discover the underwater wonders of Nusa Penida.
+Additionally, it’s an excellent starting point for a boat trip to see Manta Rays at Manta Bay.
+You can book the trip through your hotel or inquire with a captain at Crystal Bay early in the morning.

 Meet the Mola Mola